apache/lucenenet/src/dotnet/tools/lucene-cli/docs/index/index.md

 Utilities to manage specialized analyzers.

+> [!WARNING]
-> **WARNING:** Many of these operations change an index in ways that cannot be reversed.
+> Many of these operations change an index in ways that cannot be reversed.
 Always make a backup of your index before running these commands.

 ## Commands